The Struggle with Creativity

 Get The Beautifully Broken Living Journal!

-The Beautifully Broken Living Journal will help you to challenge negative thinking and emotions, stay connected to God, and bring healing to your life.
+The Beautifully Broken Living Journal will help you to challenge negative thinking, stay connected to God, and find the positive in everyday life.
+The Journal also includes affirmations to renew your mind and heal your heart!